 CIES saw sessions from IEA using TIMSS 2019 data as well as a presentation on the first day by IEA Senior Research Officer, Lauren Musu, on citizenship education based on ICCS data.
 The first day of AERA and WERA provided opportunity for Co-Heads of Research and Analysis Unit, Sabine Meinck, Rolf Strietholt, and colleagues from IEA to present key findings from the Responses to Educational Disruption Survey (REDS).
 The data looks at how COVID-19 impacted systems across eleven countries with a focus on key thematic areas such as student and teacher well-being and how social-economic factors impacted students’ learning experiences during lockdowns.

-IEA dove into trends from TIMSS data between 1980 and 2015 to give participants insights into the opportunities and challenges that come with combining international study assessments for county-level longitudinal analysis.
+IEA dove into trends from TIMSS data between 1980 and 2015 to give participants insights into the opportunities and challenges that come with combining international study assessments for country-level longitudinal analysis.
 Real-world examples were provided using TIMSS data to explore gender differences, and the effects of inequality and segregation.
 Thank you to IEA colleagues, University of Dortmund, and University of Gothenburg for leading the session.

 Image: IEA and TU Dortmund presenters with Professor Erik Hanushek from Stanford University.